oroinc/documentation/backend/emails/index.rst

 |                 |           | edited in the user interface.                                          |
 +-----------------+-----------+------------------------------------------------------------------------+

-.. note:: The details on template variables are described in details in the |relevant documentation|.
+.. note:: The details on template variables are described in details in the :ref:`relevant email documentation <bundle-docs-platform-email-bundle>`.

 Sending Emails
 --------------